 Choosing a Family

-You have several options.
+You have several options in connecting with a prospective family.
 We have a Selection Book of waiting adoptive families who have an approved home assessment.
 Some of our adoptive families have also chosen to be displayed on our website so you can view their profiles online.

 You also have the option of choosing a family independently.
 This may be a relative or friend.

-Regardless of the way you choose a family, we can provide assistance to you and the adoptive family in working towards the goal of a happy, safe adoption for your child.
+Regardless of the way you choose a family, we can help you and the adoptive family in working toward the goal of a happy, safe adoption for your child.

 Making a Match